Huhu beetle: As food

 The larvae of P. reticularis are edible to humans, with a long history of indigenous consumption, and their flavour has been described as like buttery chicken or peanut butter.
 There are different names in Māori for grubs at different stages of development, for example young larvae still actively feeding on timber are called tunga haere or tunga rākau, while full grown grubs which have ceased to feed and are preparing to pupate are called tataka and are the most prized (because there is no undigested wood pulp inside of them at this point).
-Huhu grubs may be consumed either raw or traditionally cooked in a hāngi, and are an especially rich source of fat in the New Zealand wilderness.
+Huhu grubs may be consumed either raw or traditionally cooked in a hāngī, and are an especially rich source of fat in the New Zealand wilderness.

 P. reticularis contains substantial amounts of nutrients.
 The larvae and pupae are relatively high in fat (up to 45% and 58% dry weight in large larvae and pupae respectively).
 The fat in huhu grubs is mostly oleic acid and palmitic acid.
 The second most abundant nutrient is protein, which is present at 30% dry weight in the large larvae, and close to 28% dry weight in the pupae.
 Protein extracts from huhu larvae and pupae are high in essential amino acids such as isoleucine, lysine, leucine, and valine.
 The total essential amino acid content of huhu grubs meets the WHO essential amino acid requirements for human nutrition.
 The essential amino acid content of huhu is significantly higher than that of mealworms, and is comparable to beef and chickpeas.
 When reconstituted in water, the protein powders of huhu larvae and pupae are able to form stable foams and emulsions.
 The ash content (representing minerals) of huhu grubs is 1.8% dry weight in large larvae, and 2.2% in pupae.
 The minerals include manganese, magnesium, phosphorus, iron, copper, and zinc.